kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

 The policy is applied
 on both the Envoy outbound listeners and clusters that correspond to the `MeshService`.
+Note that more than one `MeshService` can be matched in which case it applies to all matched `MeshServices`.

 References for `kind: MeshService` have the following structure: